 Our pupil premium strategy reviews are undertaken at half termly progress meetings, within leadership meetings and at termly meetings of our governing body.
 Our next pupil premium strategy review will be held in February 2017.
 Timetables for children in receipt of pupil premium are changed as frequently as every fortnight, to ensure that they benefit from the best of our resources.

 Attendance is one of the key issues we track and the average attendance last year for the children in receipt of Pupil Premium was 94.9%.
 This compares to the whole school attendance rate of 96.9%.
+We have particularly focused on involving parents of Pupil Premium children who are hard to reach and reviewing our transition arrangements.

 Pupil premium has been allocated as follows so far this academic year: